How To Avoid A Beginner Backpacker Shit Show

 This is probably the most common mistake beginner backpackers will make.
 Chances are even after reading this, you will still overpack on your first trek.
 It may take a couple rounds of backpacking before you begin to understand the excess baggage you are carrying, what you actually need and use, and where you can slim down.
 Check out our backpacking checklist as a guide to help you pack the necessities.

-There is so much involved in choosing a pack.
+There is so much involved in choosing a backpacking pack.
 A heavy and uncomfortable pack can cause chaffing, bruising, back strain and more.
-Get properly fitted for a pack at a professional outfitter and try it out on some shorter hikes.
+We encourage you to get properly fitted for a pack at a professional outfitter and try it out on shorter hikes.
 If it does not work out, most places will exchange it out for another one.
 You also need to know proper "pack etiquette" - that is, how it sits on your body.
 We follow a 70/30 rule: 70% of the pack weight is on the hips, and 30% of the weight is on the shoulders.
 Transferring weight to give your hips and shoulders a break intermittently is a learned skill, and a useful one.

 Check out this article by REI on how to fit yourself for a pack and how to adjust along the trail.